PatrickCook/csc305_facebook/README.md

 - Command Pattern: whenever an action occurs the execution of that action is carried out by the controller instead of the view.
 The view has a list of "actions" and has the ability to delegate the handling of those actions to the controller.
 - Composition: Each view contains references to each of the children components as well as the parent component.
 This increases the cohesiveness of my code by truly separating the root views.
 - Observer Pattern: Each component contained listeners.
 This allowed many of my components to be notified when an event occurred as well as responding to this event.

+## Testing Notes
+This section is to explain the testing suite.
+I realize there lack of testing files and I wanted to clarify that this was not because I ran out of time.
+While creating the test suite, I had a difficult time figuring out how to test my views.
+For a few tests I ended up having to refactor code so that I would have access to certain variables in order to test functionality.
+This lead to a lot of unnecessary code that wasn't used anywhere else except for the testing.

+Due to this, I decided to test the sections that mattered, the data flow.
+I created an extensive database testing suite and model tests.
+I also added a HomeViewTest to illustrate that it was possible to test my views, the tests just weren't helpful and were extremely trivial.